 In addition to legislation such as the Child Nutrition Act, USDA also has an important role in setting requirements and nutritional guidelines for school meals through program regulations.

 Dairy products play an important role in school meals.
 Milk is offered with every school lunch, while cheese and yogurt are protein sources that can be served in entrees.
-IDFA is a longtime advocate for expanding milk choices in schools to combat consumption declines and continues to defend dairy’s role with a focus on three priorities:
+IDFA is a longtime advocate for expanding milk choices in schools to combat consumption declines and continues to defend dairy’s role with a focus on four priorities:

 Under current regulations, high schools may only offer lowfat and nonfat milk in containers up to 12 ounces, while 20-ounce containers of diet sodas, low-calorie sports drinks and caffeinated beverages are available.
 This puts milk at a competitive disadvantage when high school students decide what to drink after school or with a school meal.
 Allowing milk containers up to 16 ounces would encourage teens to choose healthier beverages and gain added nutrition.

 In Congress, Child Nutrition Reauthorization is a priority in 2021, while agriculture appropriations have provided funding and occasional flexibilities and program adjustment in the interim.
 Meanwhile at USDA, a proposed rule that would reinstate flexibilities related to milk, sodium and whole grains is under consideration.
 Additionally, USDA has released a number of waivers providing schools with a variety of flexibilities to increase student access to healthy school meals during the nationwide recovery from the COVID-19 pandemic.
 Some of these waivers allow for meal pattern flexibilities, but are a temporary solution, since they will expire following the 2021-2022 school year.